AXP-OS/packages_apps_phonesky/README.md

 First get [apktool](https://ibotpeaches.github.io/Apktool/) (using the latest version to-date is recommended), then head over to [apkmirror](https://www.apkmirror.com/apk/google-inc/google-play-store/) to download the desired Google Play apk (again, using the latest supported version is recommended).
 Also get [Apk Sign](https://github.com/appium/sign/raw/master/dist/signapk.jar), along the required [testkey](https://github.com/appium/sign/raw/master/testkey.pk8), [testcertificate](https://raw.githubusercontent.com/appium/sign/master/testkey.x509.pem) to sign your custom apk with a test key.

+## automatically

+Use the `patch-playstore` Script provided here.

+If you have your own java keystore you can change the

+  `keystore=""`

+value to the path of your java keystore.
+To sign with the test key sign the file manually using:

+  `java -jar signapk.jar testkey.x509.pem testkey.pk8 dist/Phonesky-14.6.56 dist/Phonesky-14.6.56-signed.apk`

+## manually

 For reference we assume you downloaded the Google Play apk for version 14.6.56 and named it Phonesky-14.6.56.apk, along the corresponding patch named Phonesky-14.6.56-microG.diff, commands provided are for unixoid operating systems, if you're using Windows or macOS you may need to adjust them.

 * unpack the apk using apktool: